BigManDrewskii/skool-launchpad/userGuide.md

 The page showcases your Skool Launchpad offer with Studio Drewskii branding throughout.

 **Navigation** features the Skool Launchpad logo on the left.
+Click the moon/sun icon to toggle between light and dark themes - your preference is saved automatically.
 Click "Connect with me" to open a popover showing all social links including Skool, YouTube, LinkedIn, Telegram, and Contra.
 Hit the black "Book a Call" button in the top right to start a conversation.

 **Main Content** presents your 10-day launch program.
 Scroll through to see "What you get" including The Brand, The Skool Setup, and The Sales Funnel.
 Review the three-step process and $2,997 pricing with ROI calculator.
 Click "Book a Strategy Call" to start.